GeorgePeterPandian/ECommerce/README.md

 ### Description

-Create a native app that hits the API mentioned and render in the UI but keep it simple.
+Create a native Android app that hits the API mentioned below and render in the UI.
 API: https://jsonkeeper.com/b/5BEJ

 The above API provides a JSON with list of blocks where each block is of different type, Filter